Nayruden/ocd/README.txt

 dump the contents of a chest into your inventory, or to swap the contents of a chest with your inventory.

+To use, type "/ocd swap", "/ocd loot", or "/ocd stash" in chat while looking at a chest.

+Loot fits as many items from the chest into your inventory as possible.
+Stash fits as many items from your inventory into the chest as possible.
+Swap simply swaps the items from the chest and your inventory as best as it can.

 License:
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of